LCMS U Registration FAQs

 A: No. All congregations are by nature “contact” congregations.
 In order to be recognized by LCMS U, the campus ministry must be intentionally serving as a campus ministry.

 Q: Why is there a need to indicate both a non-student and student campus ministry participant a part of LCMS U?

 A: All campus ministries have a few things in common.
 They have students and those who work with them.
 You need both to intentionally serve on campus.

 A: Campus ministry support comes in a variety of shapes and forms.
 Campus ministries are sponsored (i.e. supported and/or carried out) by individual congregations, multiple congregations, circuits, districts or perhaps mission societies or Recognized Service Organizations (RSO).

-A: Various RSO’s and other organizations have developed chapter systems in the past, including Lutheran Student Fellowship (LSF), serving in its capacity as the Synod’s official student organization.
-Since LCMS U is building a bigger and bolder student component within its structure, a transition is under way that will bring to conclusion the service of LSF at the end of the 2012-2013 academic cycle.
+A: Various Recognized Service Organizations and other organizations have developed chapter systems in the past, including Lutheran Student Fellowship (LSF), serving in its capacity as the Synod’s official student organization.
+Since LCMS U is building a bigger and bolder student component within its structure, a transition brought a conclusion to the service of LSF at the end of the 2012-13 academic cycle.
 Those campus ministries that have been a part of LSF, or other chapter programs, are encouraged to register with LCMS U in its capacity as the Synod’s official campus ministry network.

 Q: Are there dues, or any other requirements, associated with being registered with LCMS U?

 A: There are no dues to join LCMS U. There will be a requirement, however, to update information on a yearly basis so that it remains current — enabling us to build the network and publicly share accurate campus ministry information.